How to name and organize your React components

 As our codebase grows, the way we physically organize our code on disk is going to become more critical.
 I've experimented with a couple methodologies.

-The first is to create a directory called components
+The first is to create a directory called components, dump all your

 components in there, and call it a day.
 This is fine for projects with